Wolnosciowiec-Archive/deployer/README.md

 - Same repository can be deployed into multiple accounts and applications on Heroku
 - Supports multiple branches
 - Runs on Heroku
+- Allows to append custom fields to the deployed repositories eg. configuration files or other overrides

 Free Software
 -------------